GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (166) .md

 If increasing the maximum weight of the object moved, the new weight maximum (measured in stones) is equal to 1 + additional tiers devoted this way, squared.

 **Critical Failure**: You knockback yourself in the direction you intended to move the object.
 This is a number of yards equal to the points of failure.
 You are also subject to a crishing attack with a bonus equal to the spell's tier.

+#### Telephonicism

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Duration**: 1 Hour

+**Effect**: You touch a creature's mouth or other noise making orface.
+For the duration of the spell, you can hear any noise made from that orface as though it were right next to your ear.
+At any point, you may drop the spell's effect.
+Anytime you or the subject are wounded while the spell is active, there is a 5% chance the spell drops automatically.

+Clearly, a creature already incapable of hearing has no benefit from this spell.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 1 hour.

+**Critical Failure**: You seem to cast it correctly, but the moment you hear something from the subject- you become deafened for a number of minutes equal to the points of failure multiplied by the spell's tier.
+This is reset each time the subject makes noise.
+You can still hear what noise they make, but it is all you can hear.
+You cannot voluntarily drop the spell.

 #### Tell Undead